-Notes to Unaudited Pro Forma Combined Financial Data
+Notes to Unaudited Pro Forma Combined Balance Sheet As of December 31, 2018

-(A) Reflects the impact of assets, liabilities and related expenses that we expect to assume from Ironwood that were not included in our unaudited combined financial statements.
-We anticipate assuming approximately \$3.6 million of property, plant and equipment, net, primarily related to the assumption of a portion of Ironwood's former headquarters and anticipate accounts payable of \$2.8 million not transferring to us from Ironwood, which resulted in a net increase in net parent investment.
-Depreciation expense associated with the transferred property, plant and equipment, net was \$0.3 million for the year ended December 31, 2018.
-There may be additional assets, liabilities or related expenses transferred to us in the separation for which the transfer has not been finalized.

-(B) Reflects the tax effects of the pro forma adjustments at the applicable effective income tax rate of zero for the year ended December 31, 2018.
-The effective tax rate of Cyclerion could be different (either higher or lower) depending on activities subsequent to the separation.
-The impact of pro forma adjustments on long-term deferred tax assets and liabilities were offset against existing long-term deferred tax assets and liabilities reflected in our historical combined balance sheet, all of which are offset by valuation allowance in full.

-(C) The number of shares of Cyclerion common stock used to compute basic earnings per share is based on: (a) the number of shares of Cyclerion common stock assumed to be outstanding on the distribution date, after giving effect to the distribution, calculated based on 155,488,389 shares of Ironwood common stock outstanding on February 25, 2019, and a distribution ratio of one share of Cyclerion common stock for every 10 shares of Ironwood common stock, and (b) the anticipated issuance of 11,755,624 shares of Cyclerion common stock in the private placement, subject to a cap based on Cyclerion's outstanding common stock.
-The actual number of shares to be issued in the private placement will be determined by reference to the number of outstanding (a) shares of Cyclerion common stock, (b) Cyclerion restricted stock units and (c) options to purchase shares of Cyclerion common stock as of the closing of the private placement.
-This computation includes assumptions based on information available as of March 11, 2019 and is subject to potential adjustments relating to the trading price of Ironwood common stock during the 10 days prior to the distribution date and conditions on restricted stock units and options expected to be included in the employee matters agreement.

-(D) The number of shares used to compute diluted earnings per share is based on the number of shares of common stock of Cyclerion as described in Note (C) above, plus incremental shares assuming exercise of dilutive options and restricted stock awards issued in connection with the separation.
-This calculation may not be indicative of the dilutive effect that will actually result from Cyclerion's share-based awards issued in connection with the adjustment of outstanding Ironwood share-based awards or the grant of new share-based awards.
-The number of dilutive shares of common stock underlying Cyclerion's share-based awards issued in connection with the adjustment of outstanding Ironwood share-based awards will not be determined until the distribution date or shortly thereafter.
+- (A) Reflects the impact of assets, liabilities and related expenses that we assumed from Ironwood that were not included in our unaudited combined financial statements.
+We assumed approximately \$3.5 million of property, plant and equipment, net, primarily related to the assumption of a portion of Ironwood's former headquarters and accounts payable of \$2.8 million did not transfer to us from Ironwood, which resulted in a net increase in net parent investment.
+Depreciation expense associated with the transferred property, plant and equipment, net was \$0.3 million for the year ended December 31, 2018. - (B) Reflects the tax effects of the pro forma adjustments at the applicable effective income tax rate of zero for the year ended December 31, 2018.
+Our effective tax rate could be different (either higher or lower) depending on activities subsequent to the separation.
+The impact of pro forma adjustments on long-term deferred tax assets and liabilities were offset against existing long-term deferred tax assets and liabilities reflected in our historical combined balance sheet, all of which are offset by valuation allowance in full. - (C) The number of shares of our common stock used to compute basic earnings per share is based on: (a) the number of shares of our common stock outstanding on the distribution date, after giving effect to the distribution, calculated based on 155,625,549 shares of Ironwood common stock outstanding on March 29, 2019, and a distribution ratio of one share of our common stock for every 10 shares of Ironwood common stock, and (b) the issuance of 11,817,165 shares of our common stock in the private placement. - (D) The number of shares used to compute diluted earnings per share is based on the number of shares of our common stock as described in Note (C) above, plus incremental shares assuming exercise of dilutive options and restricted stock awards issued in connection with the separation.
+This calculation may not be indicative of the dilutive effect that will actually result from our share-based awards issued in connection with the adjustment of outstanding Ironwood share-based awards or the grant of new share-based awards.
+The number of dilutive shares of common stock underlying our share-based awards issued in connection with the adjustment of outstanding Ironwood share-based awards is 7,389,451. - (E) Reflects cash proceeds from the issuance and sale of shares of our common stock in the private placement pursuant to the terms of the purchase agreement, after the payment of certain finance-related expenses. - (F) Reflects the increase of \$7.3 million in building lease related expenses based on a direct building lease of its existing operating premises, consisting of approximately 114,000 square feet of office and lab space. - (G) Reflects the increase of \$0.6 million in directors and officers, management liability, and property and casualty insurance related expenses. - (H) Reflects the amount under a letter of credit posted with the landlord as a security deposit, related to our lease agreement, in the amount of approximately \$7.7 million. - (I) Reflects the amount due to Ironwood related to tenant improvements that were paid for by Ironwood prior to separation and will be reimbursed to Cyclerion as part of the building lease agreement.

-(E) Amount reflects anticipated cash proceeds from the anticipated issuance and sale of shares of Cyclerion common stock in the private placement pursuant to the terms of the purchase agreement, after the payment of certain separation-related expenses.
-The shares issuable in the private placement are subject to a cap equal to 46% of the shares of Cyclerion common stock then outstanding (or a lower threshold determined by Ironwood and Cyclerion to be necessary to preserve the tax-free nature of the distribution), after giving effect to the issuance of shares in the private placement.
-In the event that the aggregate cash investment in the private placement would result in the issuance of shares of Cyclerion common stock in excess of this cap, each investor's cash investment in the private placement would be reduced, on a pro rata basis, by an amount needed to result in the issuance in the aggregate of no more than 46% of the shares of Cyclerion common stock then outstanding (or such lower threshold determined by Ironwood and Cyclerion to be necessary to preserve the tax-free nature of the distribution).
-See "Certain Relationships and Related Party Transactions-Private Placement."
-If such a reduction in the aggregate cash investment in the private placement were to occur, our cash and cash equivalents would be reduced by an equal amount.